siderolabs/talos/website/content/v1.15/reference/cli.md

 ### Options

 ```
-      --ca string     path to the PEM encoded CERTIFICATE
+      --ca string     path prefix of the CA certificate and key, without .crt or .key
       --csr string    path to the PEM encoded CERTIFICATE REQUEST
   -h, --help          help for crt
       --hours int     the hours from now on which the certificate validity period ends (default 24)